-Applications are updated and distributed by email to the DGSOM MS4 listserv in early September for electives that take place the following spring (late March-April).
-Applications are typically due in mid- to late-September, followed by interviews in early October, with notifications delivered around Thanksgiving.
+Applications are updated and distributed by email to the DGSOM MS4 listserv in early August for electives that take place the following spring (late March-April).
+Applications are typically due in late August, followed by interviews in September, with notifications delivered by the end of September.
 Please note that the dates for these in-country electives are fixed by the program and cannot be altered.
 Please ensure your availability prior to applying.

 Along with a completed application, students will need to submit a curriculum vitae, signed code of conduct and risk reduction agreement, personal statement, two recommendation forms from UCLA clinical faculty members, a recommendation form from your Assistant Dean of Student Affairs (or Dr. Calmes for Drew students), and the application checklist.